BMC Software

-BMC Software, Inc. is an American multinational information technology (IT) services and consulting, and enterprise software company based in Houston, Texas.
+BMC Software, Inc. is an American multinational information technology (IT) services and consulting, and enterprise software company.
+In 2025, the company's Helix product was spun off into the independent IT service and operations-focused company, BMC Helix.

 History

 The company was founded in Houston, Texas, by former Shell employees Scott Boulette, John Moores, and Dan Cloer, whose surname initials were adopted as the company name BMC Software.
-Moores served as the company's first CEO.
-The firm primarily wrote software for IBM mainframe computers, the industry standard at the time, but since the mid-1990s has been developing software to monitor, manage and automate both distributed and mainframe systems.
+Moores was the company's first CEO.
+Initially, the firm primarily wrote software for IBM mainframe computers, the industry standard at the time.

 In 1987, Moores was succeeded by Richard A. Hosley II as CEO and President.
 In July 1988, BMC was re-incorporated in Delaware and went public with an initial public offering for BMC stock.
 The first day of trading was August 12, 1988.
 BMC stock was originally traded on the Nasdaq under the symbol BMCS and later on the New York Stock Exchange with symbol BMC.

-Acquisition and privatization by private equity firms
+Hosley was succeeded by Max Watson Jr. in April 1990.
+Watson Jr. was chairman and CEO until January 2001.
+After Watson resigned, BMC appointed the company director, Garland Cupp, as chairman.
+Cupp was succeeded as chairman and CEO by BMC's former senior vice president of product management and development, Robert Beauchamp.

+On April 29, 2004, BMC Software Inc. announced that it was acquiring Marimba, Inc. for $239 million in cash.
+Following the acquisition, BMC planned to expand its "Remedy" product line using Marimba's configuration management software.

+In October 2009, BMC Software Inc. announced that it was acquiring Tideway Systems Ltd., which provides data center management software, for an undisclosed price.

 In May 2013, BMC announced that it was being acquired by a group of major private equity investment groups for $6.9 billion.
-The process was completed in September 2013 and the company is no longer publicly traded.
+The transfer was completed in September 2013 and the company was no longer publicly traded.

-It was announced on October 2, 2018 that BMC was acquired by KKR, a leading global investment firm.
-The company was acquired from a private investor group led by Bain Capital Private Equity and Golden Gate Capital together with GIC, Insight Venture Partners, and Elliott Management.

-Creation of Two Independent Companies
+In December 2016, Peter Leav succeeded Beauchamp as president and CEO.
+In October 2019, Ayman Sayed was named as President and CEO.

-In October 2024 BMC announced that it was splitting into two separate organizations.
+In October 2024, BMC announced that it was splitting into two separate organizations: BMC Software and BMC Helix.
 BMC Software remains the name of the company that includes the Intelligent Z Optimization and Transformation (IZOT) and Digital Business Automation (DBA) business units.

-Meanwhile, BMC Helix, the company encompassing the Digital Service and Operations Management (DSOM) business, will be focused on service and operations management business.
+In 2026, it was announced that Montagu Private Equity would acquire a majority stake in BMC Helix through a carve-out transaction from BMC Software.